LydiaUwU/CSU33031-Assignment-1/README.md

 - ✅ Create docker machines for server, sensors and actuators
 - ✅ Ensure that traffic can be monitored with wireshark
 - ✅ Create script to allow user to easily instantiate and launch the network
-  - Research passing arguments via dockerfile (IP and port for server and actuator)
+  - ~~Research passing arguments via dockerfile (IP and port for server and actuator)~~
 - Revise network topology for client CLI instead of websites.
+- Move individual packet/command functionality to individual methods

 ### Server
 - ✅ Instantiate each new device with a unique ID